rush-db/rushdb/docs/docs/typescript-sdk/models.md

   - `number`
   - `string`
   - `vector` (for embedding vectors used in similarity search)
-- `uniq`: If set to true, the field must have a unique value across all records in the database, useful for fields like email addresses or custom identifiers.
+- `unique`: If set to true, the field must have a unique value across all records in the database, useful for fields like email addresses or custom identifiers.

 ### Working with Default Values